Patient Complaint & Grievance Policy

 All grievances will be received by/referred to Patient Relations for documentation in the patient feedback system, investigation and response to patient or the patient’s representative.

-Verbal communications (i.e., telephone calls, discharge phone call referrals, etc.) are referred to Patient Relations when resolution is not possible by the individual receiving the call.
+Complaints received by phone are referred to Patient Relations when resolution is not possible by the individual receiving the call.
 The person receiving the call should record all pertinent information and tell the caller that their concerns will be referred to the Patient Relations Department to facilitate resolution.
-The phone number to Patient Relations should be provided to the patient or the patient's representative.
-The caller's name, telephone number and information shall be provided to Patient Relations via telephone at (212) 263-6906 at NYU Hospitals Center (North Campus) or (212) 598-6336 at NYU - Hospital for Joint Diseases (South Campus) or through hospital email addressed to PatientRelations@nyumc.org
+The phone number to Patient Relations should be provided to the patient or the patient’s representative.
+Referral of the caller's name, telephone number and recorded information shall be provided to Patient Relations via telephone at (212) 263-6906 or PatientRelations@nyumc.org within one day.

-The complainant will receive a return phone call from Patient Relations.
-If the issue cannot be resolved prior to a patient's discharge or end of visit, and meets the criteria for a grievance, the verbal communication will be escalated to a grievance and will follow the Written Communication/Grievance Procedure (Steps 2 & 3) detailed below.
+The complainant will receive a return phone call from Patient Relations within one day of the referral.
+If the issue cannot be resolved prior to a patient’s discharge or end of visit, and meets the criteria for a grievance, the verbal communication will be escalated to a grievance and will follow the Written Communication/Grievance Procedure (Steps 2 & 3) detailed below.

 In-Person Communication Procedure

-Hospital personnel will collaborate as necessary to resolve inpatient concerns prior to patient discharge.
+Hospital personnel will collaborate as necessary to resolve inpatient concerns prior to patient discharge and outpatient concerns prior to the patient’s departure from the site of care.

 If the issue cannot be resolved prior to patient discharge or end of visit, the verbal communication will be escalated to a grievance and the Written Communication/Grievance Procedure (Steps 2 & 3) will be followed.